krolli/vim-configs/cheatsheet.md

 | `j` | window command | focus window below |
 | `k` | window command | focus window above |
 | `l` | window command | focus window to the right |

+# Multi-line editing
+* <C-v> for visual block select
+* select lines that should be edited
+* `I` to enter insert mode, which appears on only one line, but when left, inserts into all lines

 # Mappings
 `:h map-overview`